 He’s even better flying solo, racking up accolades faster than WWE can produce them.
 Within 15 months of The Shield’s breakup, Rollins had won a Money in the Bank contract, converted it into the WWE Title and added John Cena’s U.S. Title to his trophy case.
 Eventually, The Beastslayer became a Grand Slam Champion, capping it off with an Intercontinental Title win at WrestleMania 34.
 The biggest victory of Rollins' young career came one year later at WrestleMania 35 where he beat the seemingly indestructible Brock Lesnar to win the Universal Championship.
 Amazingly, Rollins defeated Lesnar again at SummerSlam 2019 to win the Universal Title for a second time.

-Despite the epic win, Rollins soon received some criticism from the WWE Universe, and he responded by lashing out at the fans, dubbing himself The Monday Night Messiah on Raw and then the SmackDown Savior when he was moved to the blue brand as part of the 2020 WWE Draft, hellbent on bringing his ruthless teachings to the masses.
+Despite the epic win, Rollins soon received some criticism from the WWE Universe, and he responded by lashing out at the fans, dubbing himself first The Monday Night Messiah on Raw and then the SmackDown Savior when he was moved to the blue brand as part of the 2020 WWE Draft, hellbent on bringing his ruthless teachings to the masses.

 Is it even possible to hold this ascendant athlete down?
 If you’re lucky, but only for the short-term.
 As he’s fond of saying, Seth Rollins is the future, and the future can’t be stopped.